CNCJ-80K-1 - Vibratory plate Vevor - Free user manual and instructions

 Check your engine as described in the chapter CHECK BEFORE OPERATION.

-If the fuel was drained during storage preparation, fill the tank with f gasoline.
-If you keep a container of gasoline for refueling, be sure th contains only fresh gasoline.
-Gasoline oxidizes and deteriorates over ti causing hard starting.
+If the fuel was drained during storage preparation, fill the tank with fresh gasoline.
+If you keep a container of gasoline for refueling, be sure it contains only fresh gasoline.
+Gasoline oxidizes and deteriorates over time, causing hard starting.

-If the cylinders were coated with oil during storage preparation, the e may smoke briefly at startup.
+If the cylinders were coated with oil during storage preparation, they may smoke briefly at startup.
 This is normal.

 TRANSPORTING